-How to Choose Your Executor
+How to Choose the Executor for your NY Estate

 Janice resides in New York City, has a gross estate of $6,000,000, wants to retain an attorney to draft her will, and needs to figure out who her executor should be.
 Janice is a widow with three children, and she intends to leave all of her property to her children and her two sisters.
 However, she is having difficulty deciding who to name as her executor and successor executor.
 Should she name one or more of her children?
 One of her sisters?
 A friend?
 Her attorney?
 Who should Janice choose?